jaffadog/hoekens-anchor-alarm-pr/README.md

   * I always forget to turn the anchor alarm off and its annoying when it alarms as I'm motoring away.
   * If you're truly dragging and you have your motor(s) on, then you already know about it!
   * Plus, the act of turning on your engines will disable the alarm.
 One less thing to do in an urgent situation.
+* Added a scope calculator that takes your current depth, height of your bow above water, and the estimated tidal rise and then shows you what your scope would be at 3:1, 4:1, 5:1, and 7:1.
+This only shows when the anchor is up.
+Install the [signalk-tides](https://github.com/bkeepers/signalk-tides) plugin to get tide data.
+* Boat icons are now location and size accurate.
+With your beam, loa, and gps antenna position, it will size the icon to your boats true size and rotate it around the location of the GPS antenna.
+This is very helpful if you want to pre-select your anchoring spot based on satellite imagery as you can position your bow right in the center of the circle to drop your anchor.
+The alarm will trigger when your GPS antenna position goes outside the radius, so set that as usual.
 * Lots of UI improvements:
   * Added colors to the historical tracks.
 Green = new, fading to red = old
   * Inital anchor position guess is now pretty accurate